About Thung Dong Farm

-When purchased ten years ago much of the land was being used to grow chili.
+When purchased twelve years ago much of the land was being used to grow chili.
 We dredged the spring-fed swamps and, finding no golden Buddha, landscaped into two lakes and converted the old basic chili pickers rooms into our farm-house.
 Since then we have discreetly built out-houses for us, a few guests and the animals.
 We have rejuvenated the orange grove and the coffee plants and added a multitude of other suitable crops and, of course, provided a haven for our animals.

 We on the farm helped to build our local village temple which sits on another hill near Thung Dong and can be reached via a short walk through the jungle.